 With shows including Mingbeast’s Awful Things Can Happen At Any Time, Rachel Mars’ Our Carnal Hearts and Will Dickie’s The Rave Space, plus a strand of work exploring music fandom and a live music programme curated by journalist and DJ Joe Muggs, All the Right Notes was a blistering bulletin from the blurred lines where live music and theatre converge.
 Watch the trailer.

 In partnership with the European Theatre Research Network (University of Kent), the Inside/Outside Europe Research Network (University of Winchester) and Birkbeck Centre for Contemporary Theatre (Birkbeck College), CPT presented two mini-festivals in 2016 exploring European identity.
 Featuring five terrific new performances from some of the UK’s most exciting artists, plus talks, discussions and provocations.

 Being European: Before the Referendum took place in June 2016, and Being European: After the Referendum took place in September 2016.

 Whose London Is It Anyway?

 A festival of theatre, performance and discussion exploring the changing face of our capital city.
-In the run-up to the May 2016 mayoral election, this unique event explores London’s housing crisis, the impact of “regeneration”, the privatising of public space, and the experience of living in Europe’s only megacity.
+In the run-up to the May 2016 mayoral election, this unique event explored London’s housing crisis, the impact of “regeneration”, the privatising of public space, and the experience of living in Europe’s only megacity.

-As artists ‘pop up’ in defunct shops, social housing tenants are moved hundreds of miles across the country, and garages sell for hundreds of thousands of pounds, CPT asks: What is a city for?
+As artists ‘pop up’ in defunct shops, social housing tenants are moved hundreds of miles across the country, and garages sell for hundreds of thousands of pounds, CPT asked: What is a city for?
 Who does London belong to?
 What do we want to protect about our city, and what are we prepared to lose?

 Whose London Is It Anyway? ran from 9 – 31 January 2016 and was headlined by our first in-house production directed by Brian Logan (artistic director).